hheydaroff/dostgpt/readme.md

 ```

 The chatbot will ask for user input and generate a response based on the provided prompt.
 It will continue to interact with the user until the user chooses to exit.
+Whenever you say `forget`, the history of the discussions is reset.
+Whenever you say `exit`, it shuts down the app.
+After the commands `forget` and `exit`, the history of the conversation is stored in a txt file at `'history/'` folder.

 ## Configuration